 These norms set up our team meetings to function around the four necessary questions to impact learning.
 Now, we had to implement them.
 Our schedule was once again evaluated with scrutiny.
 We resolved to provide each student with a 40-minute time period, four days per week, of focused instruction.
 These small groups would deliver intervention or entension based on our students’ current level knowledge.
 After sweat and a few tears, our schedule utilized every member of support for our students.
 Our librarian, our office Para-professionals, our Special Education Staff, and our Title I support were slated to specific grade levels for intervention and extension groups.

 In relation, we began designing common assessments to inform our instruction.
 Starting small, we began with writing.
 Defining proficiency, developing common expectations, and creating rubrics were only pieces of the complex puzzle we pieced together.

 Needless to say, we have come a long way in nine years.
 Our knowledge continues to flourish as we select, read, and reflect upon professional text.
 With our grade level teams, we remain abreast of the current research and continually make the changes necessary to carry out our lofty vision.
 We have difficult conversations.
 Trust balances our need to confront challenges when they arise.
 Practice is analyzed collectively as we evaluate student data and reflect in teams.
 We have developed a rotating observation schedule that allows teachers the opportunity to routinely learn from colleagues both within and outside of our school.

 Possibly most importantly, we have changed our narrative from teaching to learning.
 From activities to results.
 From assumptions to evidence.
 From competition to collaboration.
 From comfort to continuous learning.
 From what’s always been, to “A Community that Inspires and Empowers EVERYONE to Reach Their Full Potential.”

 1. Monitoring student learning on a timely basis.

 Monitoring student learning on a timely basis is a high priority of ours.
 We understand the undeniable research regarding the need for balanced assessments.
-With this in mind, we implement assessment that allows us to learn the most about our students, and our practice.
+With this in mind, we implement assessments that allow us to learn the most about our students, and our practice.